DI-Tony-Reed/go-web-service/README.md

   desired environment
 - `docker-compose up`
     - The MySQL container will be built and ran first
-    - The development container uses Air to watch for files and automatically recompile the application; this container will not attempt to run until the MySQL image is running and returns a healthy response
+    - The backend-development container uses Air to watch for files and automatically recompile the application; this container will not attempt to run until the MySQL image is running and returns a healthy response
 - `make install`
 - `make watch`